0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Node operation

 [Node operators](../node-operations/what-is-a-node-operator.md) own and operate the nodes (servers) where the blockchain software runs.
-System contracts are needed for listing and staking of confirmed node operators, payment for services, votes on software updates and registration of new node operators.
+System contracts are needed for listing and staking for confirmed block producers, as well as for payment to node operators for the services they provide, votes on software updates and registration of new node operators.

 ??? info "[Block producer orchestration contract](https://browser.partisiablockchain.com/contracts/04203b77743ad0ca831df9430a6be515195733ad91)"
     The Block producer orchestration (BPO) contract holds the information about block producers.
 In the state you can see